 A stand with fruits and vegetables at a market.

 Our global food system is a top driver of environmental consequences such as greenhouse gas (GHG) emissions, water scarcity, or soil erosion.
 Shifting this will require changes on both sides of the supply chain and the consumer plays a key role.
+The organic food trend is gaining momentum as consumer behaviour increasingly favors sustainable food choices.
+Understanding the factors driving organic food sales is crucial for businesses aiming to meet the growing demand among consumers looking to buy organic food.
 In response to a growing awareness of the impact of our appetites, many consumers are starting to turn to more environmentally sustainable options, although this is still a very small share of the market.
 So, the key question remains: what drives consumers to purchase more sustainable food items?
 The answer may not be what you think!

 Macro Analysis of Organic Food Sales